MountGuys Blog

 Filed under: GPS Mounts and Accessories — Tags: , , , — mountguys @ 11:24 pm

-When we first started selling GPS mounts five years ago, we never dreamed of the market that existed for motorcycle mounts.
+When we first started selling GPS mounts eight years ago, we never dreamed of the market that existed for motorcycle mounts.
 Today, we probably sell as many motorcycle mounts as we do the car.
 There are many options available for putting a Nuvi on your bike.
 Today we discuss the many options available for putting a Garmin Nuvi on your motorcycle.

 We covered waterproof mounts for your GPS in a prior article, but today we discuss other types of mounts for your motorcycle.